verhovsky/books-futures-explained/src/1_3_pin.md

 ```

 Now, what we've done here is pinning a stack address.
 That will always be
-`unsafe` if our type implements `!Unpin`, in other words.
-That our type is not
+`unsafe` if our type implements `!Unpin` (aka `MustStay`).
-`Unpin` which is the norm.

 We use some tricks here, including requiring an `init`.
 If we want to fix that
-and let users avoid `unsafe` we need to place our data on the heap.
+and let users avoid `unsafe` we need to pin our data on the heap instead.

-Stack pinning will always depend on the current stack frame we're in, so we
+> Stack pinning will always depend on the current stack frame we're in, so we
 can't create a self referential object in one stack frame and return it since
 any pointers we take to "self" is invalidated.